TanYa-Go/Babushka-Bakes/TESTING.md

 ### **Test**
 I was regularly checking responsiveness during development with Chrome developer inspector tools.\
-I have tested the deployed site with help of the app called [Responsively](https://responsively.app/) Test was also done on the actual devices: Lenovo Laptop 17.3" / Alpha a1 20+ / Xiaomi Redmi 9t /  iPhone 7 / iPhone 8 / iPhone 10 / iPad
+I have tested the deployed site with help of the app called [Responsively](https://responsively.app/).\
+Test was also done on the actual devices: Lenovo Laptop 17.3" / Alpha a1 20+ / Xiaomi Redmi 9t /  iPhone 7 / iPhone 8 / iPhone 10 / iPad

 ### **Result**
+After testing, there was a need to adjust some font sizes and margins to acheieve the satisfactorty result on all devices.\
+The page is optimized for the devices from minimum of 320px screen size\
-The page looks satisfactory on all tested devices and is fully responsive.
+The page looks satisfactory on all tested devices and is fully responsive.\
 The Navigation menu collapses on tablet and mobile sizes and expands on desktop size.\
-Images are not destorted and display nicely on all screen sizes tested.
+Images are not distorted and display nicely on all screen sizes tested.\
 Text responsiveness is satisfactory.

 ![Home Page](media/ress-home.PNG)